The 2020 Eco-Friendly Christmas Gift Guide

 -Sugar Scrub (ridiculously easy to make!)

--Funky rainbow crayons - melted down from broken bits
+-Funky rainbow crayons - melted down from broken bits of crayons

 -Bliss ball mix